 Students in non-traditional programs

-Students in all non-traditional programs at Goshen College, through the Office of Graduate and Continuing Studies, are eligible for federal, state and veteran's benefits.
+Students in all non-traditional programs at Goshen College, through the Adult and Graduate Programs, are eligible for federal, state and veteran's benefits.
 Goshen College aid is limited to tuition discounts for employees and spouses.

 Financial information